Charlie van Straubenzee: Personal life

 Van Straubenzee served as best man at the wedding of Prince Harry and Meghan Markle.

 Van Straubenzee married Daisy Jenks on 4 August 2018 at the Church of St. Mary the Virgin in Frensham.
 Prince Harry reportedly served as best man at Van Straubenzee's wedding.
 The ceremony was also attended by Meghan, Duchess of Sussex, Princess Eugenie of York, and Jack Brooksbank.
 He is a godfather to Prince Archie of Sussex.

-The couple have two children, Clover Kitty van Straubenzee (born 26 February 2020) and Henry Alexander van Straubenzee (born 10 October 2021).
+The couple has three children, Clover Kitty van Straubenzee (born 26 February 2020), Henry Alexander van Straubenzee (born 10 October 2021), and Elfreda Violet van Straubenzee (born 30 January 2024).